 Listening and Spoken Language: School Age Children

-1. Research associated with the listening and spoken language development of school age children who are DHH;
+1. Describe research associated with the listening and spoken language development of school age children who are D/HH;

 2. Critical analysis of listening and spoken language teaching behaviours used with school age children who are DHH; and